 - 600 ml Marigold vegan bouillon

 - 1 teaspoon galangal

-- Add the onions, parsnips, galangal, lemongrass, garlic and ginger to a pot with 2cm of water.
+- Add the onions, parsnips, galangal, lemongrass, garlic and ginger to a pot with 2cm / 2 inches of water instead of oil.
 Cook for about 7-10 minutes until the onions become soft.

 - Add the stock then cook for a further 10 minutes until the parsnips become soft.

 - Add the creamed coconut and stir.
 Then liquidise the soup with either a counter top or hand blender.
 If it's too thick add some more hot stock.

 - Ladle into warm soup bowls and serve with crunchy wholewheat bread.

 - If you're having it for lunch why don't you serve it with a big green salad?